MaximeB5/Blackjack/README.md

   - CODE :

-			-	Looks like players are always removed after a turn ends (it's a problem fuck)
+			-	Player hand is not removed after a turn ends
 			-	Rename PlayerTag::getPlayerTag by something more intuitive like str or to_str
 			-	GameBoard::Play -> add a return value (bool) if no player in game && exit program so it can exit the main loop in main.cpp and avoid memory leaks)
 			-	OPEN POINTS : None.